micro-community/development/hiring.md

 Our hiring process is fairly straight forward:

 - Get in touch via Email or Slack
-  * Tell us why you want to work for micro
+  * Tell us why you want to work on micro
   * Tell us one thing missing from micro
   * Tell us where you can contribute the most
 - Provide us links to github/linkedin, etc